OptiRTC/optiiot-vendingmachine/FunctionalSpec.md

 - `setLCD`: Specifies LCD display message.
 Payload is ASCII string.
 - `curFunds`: Specifies the accumulated money inserted.
 Payload is `uint32_t` representing value in cents
 - `order`: Specifies number of small, medium and large coffees respectively.
 Payload is 3 `uint32_t` values in sequence of small, medium and large coffees.
 - `insFunds`: Sent when dispense is triggered and there is insufficient funds for coffees in order.
+No payload. (`VALUESIZE is 0`)
 - `receipt`: Sent when dispense is triggered and there is sufficient funds for coffees in order.
 Payload is human readable summary of order.
 Include coffee counts, subtotals, total, and refund.
 - `cancel`: Sent when cancel is triggered.
 No payload. (`VALUESIZE is 0`)
 - `refund`: Specifies refund after dispense or cancel is triggered.
 Payload is `uint32_t` specifiying value in cents.